saijoshita-attada/Student-Registration--Form/README.md

-# Student-Registration--Form
+# Student-Registration-Form
-This project is a basic student registration form built using HTML to collect student details like name ,address ,email and other qualifications
+This is a simple student registration form created using HTML.
+Features:
+-Input fields for name and other personal data.
+-Gender selection,Date of birth field,address section.
+-Qualifications.
+This project was developed as a beginner-level web development project.